 What is positioning in marketing?

-Positioning is the act of consciously designing your company’s offering and image to occupy a distinctive place in your target customer’s minds.
+Positioning is the act of consciously designing your company’s offering and image to occupy a distinctive place in your target customer’s mind.
 The outcome of the process is a positioning statement, which will then translate into all brand elements.

 What is the purpose of market positioning

 Brand positioning is about creating a unique and memorable place in the mind of customers.
 Brand Positioning is the way a company differentiates itself from its competitors.
 It helps a company carve out its niche in the market and develop a brand position that will be hard for competitors to break.

 A strong brand position gives you the opportunity to create a unique space in the market.
 A clear, cohesive brand positioning that resonates with your audience can help you stand out in the market.
 Brands can align their messaging, brand stories, designs, personality, and brand elements to own a single frame of reference.
 The long-term benefits of a powerful brand positioning strategy make an essential page of your marketing playbook.